 Suddenly someone yelled out that the guerrillas were coming back and everyone scrambled back into the truck again.

 After much harassment eventually the convoy was released by the militant group.
 The vehicles slowly began to break up and head down the road.
 Boris and Kervin still hidden among the sheep gazed at the car flipped beside the road where a man died before their eyes.

 They did not sleep the rest of the way to Ecuador.
 For two nights they lay awake with fear and shock but tinged with relief that they were living to see another day.

-Eventually they ended up in Quito.
-With only cardboard as a bed Boris slept on the street shivering in the cold night after night in a city eight thousand feet above sea level.
+Eventually, they ended up in Quito.
+With only cardboard as a bed, Boris slept on the street shivering in the cold night after night.
+Quito is a cold city resting eight thousand feet above sea level.

 “Scariest night of my life,” Boris says as he shakes his head.
 He goes to the fireplace to put more wood on the fire.

 “The Spirit was looking out for me that night,” he adds.